delphix/toolchain-workshop-docs/pages/tcw/actii/tcw_actii_1.md

 {% capture eclipse_steps %}
 1. Launch VS Code, bring it to the foreground, and click on the Explorer Button (in yellow square, below)
 2. Click the sync icon across the bottom (in yellow square, below) OR by using the `more actions` menu and selecting `pull`
+   {% include note.html content="DO NOT SKIP THIS STEP" %}
    {% include custom/image_popout.html file="actii/works_in_my_environment_vscode_1.png" %}
 3. Click 'OK' if you are prompted to confirm.
 4. Click on `develop` in the checkout menu (in yellow rectangle) and select `master` (in purple oval).